sam-wmd/genex-maven-plugin/README.md

 # genex-maven-plugin

-This is a Maven plugin for automatically generating classes for an api service:
+This is a Maven plugin for automatically generating classes for a Spring Boot api service:
 - Entity class
 - Dto class
 - Repository class (JPA Repository)